imcsk8/me/content/posts/cosmic-desktop/index.md

-description = "Installing COSMIC desktop on Fedora 42" summary = "Small tutorial on how to install COSMIC desktop on Fedora distributions" date = 2025-07-08T14:18:44-06:00 draft = true
+description = "Installing COSMIC desktop on Fedora 42" summary = "Small tutorial on how to install COSMIC desktop on Fedora distributions" date = 2025-07-08T14:18:44-06:00 draft = false
 +++

-# Installing COSMIC desktop on Fedora 42
+# Installing COSMIC on Fedora 42

 COSMIC is a desktop environment created in Rust from the ground up.
 Cosmic is written for the wayland protocol so there is no legacy code floating around like in gnome.
 Some of the features that caught my eye